peteroupc/peteroupc.github.io/bernsupp.md

 Another interesting class of machines (called _pushdown generators_ here) are similar to pushdown automata (see above), with the following exceptions:

 1. Each transition rule can also, optionally, give out a base-_N_ digit in its right-hand side.
 An example is: (_state_, _flip_, _sy_) &rarr; (_digit_, _state2_, {_sy2_}).
-2. The machine must output infinitely many digits if allowed to run forever.
+2. The machine must give out infinitely many digits if allowed to run forever.
 3. Rules that would pop the last symbol from the stack are not allowed.

 The "output" of the machine is now a real number _X_ in the form of the base-_N_ digit expansion `0.dddddd...`, where `dddddd...` are the digits produced by the machine from left to right.
 In the rest of this section: